bumblebaytuna/BangleApps/apps/hourangle/README.md

 - I will never be expanding the app in the following area(s)
   i) Southern Hemisphere polar alignment, I think it unlikely of much use for a watch display this small.
 If someone wishes to develop a fork testing that opinion please by all means do so. ii) For use on an Bangle.js 1.
-I dont have one and I don't intend to buy one.
+I don't have one and I don't intend to buy one.
 If someone wishes to develop a fork expanding it for use on this device then by all means do so.